suparthghimire/data-analysis-and-visualization-bca-2025/CONTRIBUTING.md

 cd data-analysis-and-visualization-bca-2025
 ```

+## 🛠️ Setup the Development Environment

-It is important that we create a [virtual environment](https://docs.python.org/3/library/venv.html) before proceeding to develop locally.
+1. It is important that we create a [virtual environment](https://docs.python.org/3/library/venv.html) before proceeding to develop locally.

 ```bash
 python -m venv venv
 ```

-Now to activate the virtual environment, you will have to depend on the `OS` you have.
+2. Now to activate the virtual environment, you will have to depend on the `OS` you have.

 - Windows